sathvika-jakkula/Generative-AI/README.md

 # DATA ACQUSITION

-->Available Data (csv, txt, doc, xlsx)
+Available Data (csv, txt, doc, xlsx)
-->Other Data (DB, Internet, API, scraping)
+Other Data (DB, Internet, API, scraping)
-->No Data (Create your own Data)
+No Data (Create your own Data)
-.LLM
+LLM

-        Note: If you have less Data use DATA AUGUMENTATION ->Replace With synonyms (Data Scientist / AI Engineer) ->Biagram FLIP (Iam Sathvika / My Name is Sathvika/ Sathvika is my name) ->Back Transplate (Convert into Different languages and to the parent language so the sentences will change but the meaning will same)(use Google Translate)
+        Note: If you have less Data use DATA AUGUMENTATION 1.Replace With synonyms (Data Scientist / AI Engineer) 2.Biagram FLIP (Iam Sathvika / My Name is Sathvika/ Sathvika is my name) 3.Back Transplate (Convert into Different languages and to the parent language so the sentences will change but the meaning will same)(use Google Translate)
-            ->Add Additional Noise
+            4.Add Additional Noise